The Proto-Sinaitic Inscriptions 2.0: Canaanite Language and Canaanite Script, Not Hebrew

 And the same can be said for Petrovich’s attempts to read the names of biblical people in these inscriptions.
 They are simply not there.
 I wish that they were.
 I would really like to see some references to more biblical people in the epigraphic record.
 In fact, I very much like the work of Lawrence Mykytiuk (e.g., his _Identifying Biblical Persons in Northwest Semitic Inscriptions of 1200-539 BCE_, SBL 2004….and various really sterling articles by Mykytiuk since the publication of his book).
 But the difference between Mykytiuk’s work and Petrovich’s is that Mykytiuk is really reading inscriptions carefully and accurately, considers all of the options, and draws reasonable conclusions.

-Finally, I should like to emphasize that the issue is not one faith versus academia or “not believing in the biblical exodus from Egypt.”
-In my case, I do believe there was an exodus from Egypt, and things such as the Beni Hasan Tomb (a painting in the tomb of Rekhmire showing slaves making mudbricks), and Papyrus Anastasi 5, and the Instruction of Merikare (all of which are discussed so very well by Nahum Sarna in an article entitled “Israel in Egypt,” published in a volume edited by H. Shanks and entitled _Ancient Israel_, 2nd ed.
+Finally, I should like to emphasize that the issue is not one of faith versus academia or “not believing in the biblical exodus from Egypt.”
+In my case, I do believe there was an exodus from Egypt, and things such as the Beni Hasan Tomb, the painting in the tomb of Rekhmire, Papyrus Anastasi 5, and the Instruction of Merikare (all of which are discussed so very well by Nahum Sarna in an article entitled “Israel in Egypt,” published in a volume edited by H. Shanks and entitled _Ancient Israel_, 2nd ed.
 1999) are pretty important pieces of evidence regarding the fact that there was some sort of an exodus.
 In short, it is not my disinclination to believe in the exodus that causes me to not embrace Petrovich’s proposal.
 I do believe that the evidence (biblical and extrabiblical) are sufficient to believe there was an exodus.
 So…it’s just Petrovich’s proposal that I find unconvincing.
 The evidence just doesn’t support his proposal.